JWST's PEARLS: Prime Extragalactic Areas for Reionization and Lensing Science: Project Overview and First Results: PEARLS Calibration, Mosaicing and Data Quality

 \subsection{Initial Calibration}

 \sn Calibration of PEARLS data obtained as of 2022 July used the calibration files on the STSCI JWST website as of 2022 July~12.
-All data were processed with the standard STScI pipeline \texttt{CALWEBB}\footnote{\url{https://jwst-docs.stsci.edu/getting-started-with-jwst-data}} which comes in three stages: 1) detector-level corrections to the raw individual exposures to produce count-rate images from the non-destructive readouts (``ramps''); 2) photometric and astrometric calibration of the individual exposures; and 3) drizzling the calibrated and distortion-corrected images into mosaics.
+All data were processed with the standard STScI pipeline \texttt{CALWEBB},\footnote{\url{https://jwst-docs.stsci.edu/getting-started-with-jwst-data}} which comes in three stages: 1) detector-level corrections to the raw individual exposures to produce count-rate images from the non-destructive readouts (``ramps''); 2) photometric and astrometric calibration of the individual exposures; and 3) drizzling the calibrated and distortion-corrected images into mosaics.
 The NIRCam pipeline \texttt{CALWEBB} was used to process all our images.
-The Calibration Reference Data System (CRDS) provides the latest reference files that we used to calibrate our data\footnote{ \url{https://jwst-crds.stsci.edu/static/users\_guide/web\_site\_use.html}}.
-CRDS version 11.13.1 was used for all images.
+The Calibration Reference Data System (CRDS) provides the latest reference files that we used to calibrate our data.\footnote{ \url{https://jwst-crds.stsci.edu/static/users\_guide/web\_site\_use.html}} CRDS version 11.13.1 was used for all images.

-Our NIRCam TNJ1338, VV191, and JWIDF images taken in early July were reduced with Pipeline version v1.6.1.dev2+g408c711 and context file jwst\_0916.pmap\_filters, which still contained the pre-launch ZP values.
-These are corrected as described in Appendix~\ref{secAppB1} and Table~6.
-Our more recent El Gordo images of 2022 July 29 were reduced with Pipeline version 1.6.2 in early August 2022 using context file jwst\_0942.pmap\_filters, which implements the most recent \citet{Rigby2022} in-flight ZPs to all NIRCam filter images.
-We refer to these calibrations and their resulting mosaics as version v0.5.
-Once the on-orbit NIRCam flat-field and ZP-calibrations have been significantly improved, we will reprocess all our PEARLS images into a version v1.
-We will make v1 of the NEP TDF available to the community as soon as it is completed.
+Our NIRCam TNJ1338, VV191, and JWIDF images taken in early July 2022 were {\ch initially} reduced with Pipeline version v1.6.1.dev2+g408c711 and context file jwst\_0916.pmap\_filters, which contained the pre-launch ZP values {\ch available then}.
+Our more recent El Gordo images of 2022 July 29 were reduced with Pipeline version 1.6.2 in early August 2022 using context file jwst\_0942.pmap\_filters, which implemented \citet{Rigby2022} in-flight ZPs affecting all NIRCam filters.
+We refer to these calibrations and their resulting mosaics as version v0.5. {\ch When more accurate on-orbit NIRCam flat-field and ZP-calibrations became available in early October 2022, we reprocessed our PEARLS images into a version v1 with context file jwst\_0995.pmap\_filters and Pipeline version 1.7.2.
+We will make v1 of the NEP TDF available to the community as soon as its catalogs are completed and verified (R. Jansen \etal\ 2022, in preparation).
+Further details of the October 2022 calibration improvements are given in Sections~\ref{sec33} \& \ref{secAppB1}. }

 Performance of the NIRCam detectors is relevant to depth, calibration quality, and accuracy of the sky-SB values discussed in Section~\ref{sec4}--\ref{sec5}.
-SW and LW module characteristics relevant for PEARLS are\footnote{ \url{https://jwst-docs.stsci.edu/jwst-near-infrared-camera/nircam-instrumentation/nircam-detector-overview/nircam-detector-performance}\ see also\ \url{http://ircamera.as.arizona.edu/nircam}}:
+SW and LW module characteristics relevant for PEARLS are:\footnote{ \url{https://jwst-docs.stsci.edu/jwst-near-infrared-camera/nircam-instrumentation/nircam-detector-overview/nircam-detector-performance}\ see also\ \url{http://ircamera.as.arizona.edu/nircam}}

 \begin{itemize}

 \item Average NIRCam read-noise values are $\sim$16.2 and $\sim$13.5~\emin~pixel$^{-1}$ using correlated double-sampling.

 \item Average dark current values in typical exposures are very low: $\sim$0.0019$\pm$0.002 and $\sim$0.027$\pm$0.005~\emin/s.